 The problem was that this came out right after the extremely successful Modern Warfare 2, and was out the same year as Call of Duty: Black Ops – probably in my top three favorite Call of Duty games for various reasons – so already EA was climbing a very, very steep hill.
 With Medal of Honor 2010, EA didn’t get to the top, but instead slipped and started rolling down the hill, giving themselves bruises and broken bones along the way.

-Christopher Brookmyre’s Bedlam: The Game is a game based on a novel by Christopher Brookmyre (natch), a noted British author, whom sadly I’m not aware of since I’m a “bloody yank.”
-(I live in the United States.)
-I was made aware of this game thanks to Achievement Hunter-turned-Twitch-streamer Ray, aka “BrownMan” on Twitch.
-He was doing a blind run of this on Xbox One, and it looked like a game I’d give a try just on the idea.
+Christopher Brookmyre’s Bedlam: The Game is a game based on a novel by Christopher Brookmyre (natch), a noted British author, whom sadly I was not aware of since I live in the United States.

 Ahh, the days when games looked sharper before ugly OpenGL texture filtering…

-The story involves Heather Quinn, as she signs up for some new virtual reality machine to simulate video games.
+The story involves Heather Quinn, who signed up for a new virtual reality machine that simulates video games.
 Little did she know, she was sucked into the world of video games instead.
-With the help of various people she meets in the game worlds, she must go through the worlds of various video games and find her way out.
+With the help of various people she meets in the various game worlds, she must fight her way out of Bedlam.

-When I started playing, I was thrusted into a game world not unlike Quake II.
-Though it goes by a generic name – Starfire – it clearly has the style and look of that mid-’90s era of PC gaming.
-This is what Bedlam does throughout.
-Through my travels as Quinn, I went through a WWII FPS world, a futuristic open arena like Halo or PlanetSide, a medieval area similar to games like The Elder Scrolls V: Skyrim, even clones of Pac-Man and other old-school arcade games.
+The moment I started playing, I was thrown into a game world not unlike Quake II.
+Though it goes by a generic name – Starfire – it clearly has the style and look of that mid-’90s era of PC gaming, which I thought was neat.
+Through my travels, I went through a WWII FPS not unlike Medal of Honor, a futuristic open arena similar to Halo or PlanetSide, a medieval world similar to games like The Elder Scrolls V: Skyrim, even an area that resembled Pac-Man.
+This is Bedlam‘s world in a nutshell.

-Yet, oddly, the game also name drops notable locations like Black Mesa (from Half-Life), and even mentions Call of Duty, despite all the games depicted in-game being fictional.
-Presumably it’s okay to reference them without having to pay legal fees; but this might all be referenced in the book the game’s based on, I haven’t read it to be sure.
+Yet, oddly, the game also name drops notable locations like Black Mesa from Half-Life, and even mentions Call of Duty, despite all the games depicted in-game being fictional.
+Presumably it’s okay to reference those games without having to pay legal fees, but this might all be references that are still in the book, which I haven’t read.
+Continue reading…

 I have a certain fondness for Wolfenstein 3D.
 Back in the early 2000s when I was just a middling teenager, I was playing a bunch of cool level packs for Wolfenstein.
 Hell, the first online blog post I ever made was talking about an old Wolfenstein 3D mods website that I thought was cool.
 Yeah, it’s kinda plain compared to Doom and Quake, but damn it, I still had fun going through mazes killing things.